Cape Breton, Nova Scotia

 Welcome to Our Kitchen Party.

-With a fascinating mix of Acadian, Mi’kmaq, Gaelic, and Irish culture, it’s the friendly spirit of the people of this beloved place that will really captivate you.
+When your ferry journey takes you to Cape Breton, you’ll find a fascinating mix of Acadian, Mi’kmaq, Gaelic, and Irish culture.
+Truly, it’s the friendly spirit of the people of this beloved place that will really captivate you.
 And if you hear the echo of fiddles, be sure to follow the sound of the music and foot stomping.
 There’s sure to be a ceilidh—Gaelic for party or gathering—at a pub, hall, or somebody’s kitchen nearby.

 If You Only Knew